-Overclassification problems also continue to hinder space program advocacy and important collaboration with allies.108 If we want deterrence to be effective, then the nation's leaders must be able to talk about existing and planned capabilities as well as the threats posed by adversaries.
+planned capabilities as well as the threats posed by adversaries.
 U.S. capabilities that are not brandished cannot contribute to deterrence.
-Yet the Biden Administration has not released an unclassified version of the recently finished Space Strategy Review.
+Yet the Biden Administration has not released an unclassified version of the its recently finished Space Strategy Review.
 The National Defense Strategy released in October 2022 states the following: "Deterrence depends in part on competitors' understanding of US intent and capabilities.
 The Department must seek to avoid unknowingly driving competition to aggression.
-To strengthen deterrence as well as manage escalation risks, the Department will advance its ability to operate in the information domain-for example, by working to ensure that messages are conveyed effectively."109 Indeed, overclassifying programs, by placing them in "special https://breakingdefense.com/2023/02/out-of-control-dod-reviewsuse-of-super-secret-sap-classification-for-space-programs-and-beyond/; Sandra Erwin, "Pentagon working with Congress on unclassified space strategy," SpaceNews Online, February 15, 2023, available at https://spacenews.com/pentagon-working-with-congress-onunclassified-space-strategy/.

-108 Lambakis, Space as a Warfighting Domain, pp. 82-89.
-Theresa Hitchens, "'Out of control': DoD reviews use of super-secret SAP classification, for space programs and beyond," BreakingDefense.com, February 14, 2023, available at access program" status, for example, makes it difficult to integrate space capabilities across other domains and restricts access to industry innovations and ideas.
-The overclassification trap also limits interaction with partners on space sensor development efforts and interoperability with allies.110 These deficiencies should be expected to degrade or hinder the development and timely deployment of missile defense tracking space sensors.
+To strengthen deterrence as well as manage escalation risks, the Department will advance its ability to operate in the information domain-for example, by working to ensure messages are conveyed effectively."83 that Indeed, overclassifying programs, by placing them in "special access program" status, for example, makes it difficult to integrate space capabilities across other domains and restricts access to industry innovations and ideas.
+The overclassification trap also limits interaction with partners on space sensor development efforts and interoperability with allies.
+These deficiencies should be expected to degrade or hinder the development and timely deployment of missile defense tracking space sensors.